 Chinese tourists head to Russia Thailand on extended Lunar New Year break

 The Lunar New Year, or Spring Festival, is one of China’s longest holidays, running for nine days this year from February 15, or a day longer than usual, to usher in the Year of the Horse in the Chinese zodiac.
 Millions traditionally head home for family reunions during this time, boosting spending in shops, cinemas and restaurants as families nationwide and overseas celebrate together.
-China expects a record 9.5 billion passenger trips during the accompanying 40-day travel rush, up from 9.02 billion last year, as officials hope this year’s longer event spurs more holidaymakers to make domestic visits or venture abroad. 🔗 Leggi su Internazionale.it
+China expects a record 9.5 billion passenger trips during the accompanying 40-day travel rush, up from 9.02 billion last year, as officials hope this year’s longer event spurs more holidaymakers to make domestic visits or venture abroad.
+Amid an uncertain economic outlook, many appear to be hoping to leave their troubles behind, however briefly.🔗 Leggi su Internazionale.it

 chinese tourists head to russia thailand on extended lunar new year break